freenas/freenas-docs/userguide/sharing.rst

 and highlight the entry for the share.
 In the example shown in :numref:`Figure %s <set_quota_fig>`, the Time Machine share name is *backup_user1*.
-Click the "Edit Options" button for the share, then "Advanced Mode".
-Enter a value in the "Quota for this dataset" field then click "Edit Dataset" to save the change.
-In this example, the Time Machine share is restricted to 200GB.
+Click the :guilabel:`Edit Options` button for the share, then :guilabel:`Advanced Mode`.
+Enter a value in the :guilabel:`Quota for this dataset` field, then click :guilabel:`Edit Dataset` to save the change.
+In this example, the Time Machine share is restricted to 200 GB.

 .. _set_quota_fig: